nitr0danii/NiceDataServer/README.md

-# NiceDataServer
-A Nice Data Server to store data :)
+Mai Server to store things that i need